 VLOOKUP formulas are often used in financial modeling and other types of financial analysis to make models more dynamic and incorporate multiple scenarios.

 For example, imagine a financial model that included a debt schedule, where the company had three different scenarios for the interest rate: 3.0%, 4.0%, and 5.0%.
-A VLOOKUP could look for a scenario, low, medium or high, and output the corresponding interest rate into the financial model.
+The VLOOKUP function could look for a chosen scenario: low, medium or high, and output the corresponding interest rate into the financial model.

-As you can see in the example above, an analyst can select the scenario they want and have the corresponding interest rate flow into the model from the VLOOKUP formula.
+As you can see in the example above, an analyst can select the Medium scenario and the VLOOKUP will return 4.0%.